The Slow Let-Down – Surviving Post-Christmas Blues

 Why do we feel this specific sadness?
 In 2025, the psychological toll of the holidays is higher than ever.
 We have been living in a state of hyper-arousal, fueled by social expectations, family dynamics, and the constant digital ping of a world that refuses to slow down.
 When the clock strikes 5:00 PM on Christmas Day, the "performance" ends.

 The blues are, quite literally, a chemical crash.
 The dopamine of the "chase"—the search for the perfect gift, the anticipation of the gathering—is replaced by a void.
 Suddenly, there is nothing left to plan.
 There are no more secret deliveries to track.
 There is only the living room, the leftovers, and the quiet.
-For the "lovestruck" among us, this silence can feel even louder.
-If you have spent the season being pursued by a Prince, or simply by the promise of magic, the return to the mundane can feel like a betrayal.
+For the thrill-seekers among us, this silence can feel even louder.
+If you spent the season pursuing your passions, or simply experiencing enchantment by the promise of magic, the return to the mundane can feel like a betrayal.

 The Strategy of the Slow Retreat